googleapis/google-cloud-java/README.md

 You'll need to obtain the `google-cloud-logging` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-logging` as a dependency in your code.

-## About Stackdriver Logging
+## About Cloud Logging

-[Stackdriver Logging][product-docs] allows you to store, search, analyze, monitor, and alert on log data and events from Google Cloud and Amazon Web Services.
+[Cloud Logging][product-docs] allows you to store, search, analyze, monitor, and alert on log data and events from Google Cloud and Amazon Web Services.
 Using the BindPlane service, you can also collect this data from over 150 common application components, on-premises systems, and hybrid cloud systems.
 BindPlane is included with your Google Cloud project at no additional cost.

-See the [Stackdriver Logging client library docs][javadocs] to learn how to use this Stackdriver Logging Client Library.
+See the [Cloud Logging client library docs][javadocs] to learn how to use this Cloud Logging Client Library.

 #### Creating an authorized service object
-To make authenticated requests to Stackdriver Logging, you must create a service object with credentials.
+To make authenticated requests to Cloud Logging, you must create a service object with credentials.
 You can then make API calls by calling methods on the Logging service object.
 The simplest way to authenticate is to use
 [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).